Harrison Narcotics Tax Act: Enforcement

-The act appears to be mainly concerned about the marketing of opiates.
-However, a clause applying to doctors allowed distribution "in the course of his professional practice only."
-This clause was interpreted after 1917 to mean that a doctor could not prescribe opiates to an addict.
+The "professional practice" clause was interpreted after 1917 to mean that a doctor could not prescribe opiates to an addict.
+Addicts and doctors were jailed for decades under theories adopted by the Narcotics Division that addiction could not be successfully treated in a clinical setting.
 A number of doctors were arrested and some were imprisoned.
 The medical profession quickly learned not to supply opiates to addicts.
 In United States v.
 Doremus, 249 U.S. 86 (1919), the Supreme Court ruled that the Harrison Act was constitutional, and in Webb v.
 United States, 249 U.S. 96, 99 (1919) that physicians could not prescribe narcotics solely for maintenance.

 The impact of diminished supply was obvious by mid-1915.
 A 1918 commission called for sterner law enforcement, while newspapers published sensational articles about addiction-related crime waves.
 Congress responded by tightening up the Harrison Act—the importation of heroin for any purpose was banned in 1924.